 Students who study at Fontys International Business School.
 Only students from other institutes are allowed to participate in the minor International Business Management.

-Except for IFC students who can only choose MLA Marketing for Marketeers as elective.
+Except for IFC students who have to follow the mandatory course International Marketing.

 No other requirements are to be met for participation in the minor or passing the minor than mentioned in these minor regulations.